o3de/o3de.org/content/docs/userguide/az-cod-gen-template-driver-debugging.md

 ---
-description: ' Learn how to debug template drivers that are run from &ALYlong;''s AZ Code Generator. '
+description: ' Learn how to debug template drivers that are run from Amazon Lumberyard''s AZ Code Generator. '
 title: Template Driver Debugging
 ---